Neighboring Rights FAQs

 How do I know if I am earning Neighboring Rights royalties?

-If you are a master rights owner, you can earn neighboring rights royalties for example from:
+If you are a sound recording owner, you could earn neighboring rights royalties from:

 • Being played on the radio (terrestrial radio outside of the US, e.g., BBC)